 The Role of Discovery in Divorce Proceedings in Tennessee

-In some divorces, the attorneys can agree to exchange discovery informally, requesting documents by letters and providing the documents without recourse to the legal process.
+In some divorces, though, the attorneys can agree to exchange discovery informally, requesting documents by mail and providing the documents, without having to resort to going to trial or involving the court.
 This can reduce costs significantly.
-The choice of procedure will vary based upon the circumstances of the case.
-For instance, if both spouses are not familiar with the parties’ total assets or financial positions, more formal process may be used.
+And, of course, the choice of procedure will vary based upon the circumstances of the case.
+For instance, if both spouses aren’t familiar with their total assets or financial positions, a more formal process may be used.

 Why isn’t all discovery informal, then?

-Going through a divorce can be very stressful.
-You should not have to worry about the financial aspects.
-At LaFevor & Slaughter, we offer you an honest look at all factors in your divorce, so you can budget accordingly.
-Please call 865.272.4454 or fill out our convenient contact form to schedule an appointment at our Knoxville office.
+Going through a divorce can be a stressful, overwhelming, and time-consuming experience.
+You shouldn’t have to worry about all the financial details.
+At LaFevor & Slaughter, our lawyers give you an honest look at all factors in your divorce, so you know exactly what to expect and we know exactly how to strategize.
+To schedule a consultation with one of our attorneys, call us at (865) 637-6258 or fill out our contact form today.